 General questions about our company, and the services that we offer..

-Q: What items are Movers “NOT” allowed to transport during the move?
+Q: Which items are Movers “NOT” allowed to transport during the move?

 Q:?
 Should I empty dresser drawers prior to loading?

-A: The answer to this question varies… Depending on the type of material the dressers are made of, tight turns, or narrow stair cases this might be a good idea.
+A: The answer to this question varies… Depending on the type of material that the dressers are made of, tight turns, or narrow stair cases then this might be a good idea.
 If you have a sturdy (real) wooden dresser and the guys don’t have a bunch a twist and turns at the pick up or the drop off then it may be ok.
+Movers on site will do so at their discretion.
 If your dresser is made of pressed wood or particle board then you will definitely will want to remove the contents of the dresser prior to shipping.
-Pressed wood item are not a very sturdy and have the tendency to separate or fall apart during transport.
+Pressed wood items are not very sturdy and have the tendency to separate or fall apart during transport.

 Q: Should I remove small items, firearms, jewelry and or money from the dresser drawers, cabinets, or safes during my move.

-A: Most movers will urge you to remove all such items and transport these items yourself.
+A: Our movers will urge you to remove all such items and transport these items yourself.
 Sometimes loose items may fall out of a dresser because the dresser may not be transported or carried upright.
+We highly reccomend that these items are moved by the client.

 A: Our company charges a mandatory 2 hour minimum plus travel charges and in some cases any applicable charge on every move regardless if it takes less than 2 hours.
-Moves lasting longer than 2 hours are prorated by 1/4 hour increments. (ex: 15, 30, 45 and 1 hour) Example: If you are estimated for 4 hours and it takes 3 hours then you will be charged for the actual hours it took to complete your move.
-If it takes longer than the estimated time and there is no agreed addendum in place than you will only be responsible for the estimated time plus $25 or 10% of the overage.
+Moves lasting longer than 2 hours are prorated by 1/4 hour increments. (ex: 15, 30, 45 and 1 hour) Example: If you are estimated for 4 hours and it takes 3 hours then you will be charged for the actual hours it took to complete your move in addition to any applicable fees.
+If it takes longer than the estimated time and there is no agreed addendum in place then you will only be responsible for the estimated time plus $25 or 10% of the overage.
 Whichever is more….
 You will be billed for the remaining amount within 30 days after your move date.

 Q: Whats the difference between Valuation and Insurance?